zipcodeFrancisco/DataGrip.PokemonSqlLab/README.md

 For Part 4 specifically also leave a comment explaining how your query is deciding who the strongest trainer is

-Once all of that is done, submit a pull request
+Once all of that is done, submit your file.